amitonline/wxwidgets-samples/README.md

 Sample code for wxWidgets 3.2.x and later

-Companion source code to https://truelogic.org/wordpress/category/programming/cc/wxwidgets/ Covers everything from console basics, basic windowing, widgets, layouts, stream classes, drag and drop, threading, regular expressions and inter-process communications
+Companion source code to https://truelogic.org/wordpress/category/programming/cc/wxwidgets/ Covers everything from console basics, basic windowing, widgets, layouts, stream classes, drag and drop, threading, regular expressions and inter-process communications.
+The project files are for CodeBlocks IDE, but the source code can be used in any IDE.
+Wny I chose CodeBlocks was because of all the IDEs , it has the most seamless integration for wxWidgets.

 Some sample screenshots: